Mauritania: Literature

 Mauritania has one of the richest oral traditions in the Sahara.
 Poetry in classical Arabic and in Hassaniya Arabic has historically enjoyed high prestige, with poets holding respected social roles.
 The T'heydinn, a cycle of epic poems preserved within Moorish oral heritage, forms a central component of traditional storytelling and musical performance.
 Many non-Arab communities also maintain their own oral literatures, including the epic narratives of the Soninké and the praise-song traditions of Halpulaar griots (géwél).

+However, there's also a tradition of written literature, especially in the form Islamic manuscripts; for example, Ulrich Rebstock's three-volume study of Arabic literature by Mauritanian authors, Maurische Literaturgeschichte (2001), documents approximately 10,000 works by around 5,000 authors from the sixth to the eighteenth centuries.
 The libraries of Chinguetti contain thousands of medieval manuscripts.

 Sports

 Sports in Mauritania are influenced by its desert terrain and its location on the Atlantic coast.
 Football is the most popular sport in the country, followed by athletics and basketball.
 The country has several football stadiums, such as the Stade Municipal de Nouadhibou in Nouadhibou.
 Despite being ranked as the fourth-worst team in the world in 2012, Mauritania qualified for the 2019 Africa Cup of Nations.
 In 2023, Mauritania made headlines by defeating Sudan in the AFCON 2023 qualifiers.

 Mauritania has been the recipient of international support for sports infrastructure.
 Morocco has committed to building a sports complex in the country.